-The second row of options illustrates what is available for programming into the C1 and C2 Custom switches.
+The second row of options illustrate what is available for programming into the C1 and C2 Custom switches.
 These settings become immediately available at the throw of a switch.
 I currently have Custom switch 1 programmed to "Motor's drive speed priority" and "Dynamic View Mode".

 While this is not a cheap lens, it does wear a very good value price tag.
 Though priced just above of the Tamron option, it is practically half the price of the Sigma Sports option.
 An in-the-field failure of one of the less-ruggedly built lenses may leave you regretting the decision to save money up front.
 The shoulder pain caused by the heavier Sigma option may leave you regretting not having the lightweight option.